Training-2024/Learn-0.1/README.md

 ### How to install Git?
 Before you start using Git, you have to make it available on your computer.
 Even if it’s already installed, it’s probably a good idea to update to the latest version.
 You can either install it as a package or via another installer, or download the source code and compile it yourself.

+**Installing on Windows**

+As many of you use Windows OS check out this step by step tutorial https://phoenixnap.com/kb/how-to-install-git-windows

 **Installing on Linux:**
 ```$ sudo dnf install git-all```